spliffli/news-trading-analyzer/docs/weekly-schedules/week-15-schedule.md

     This month there are event which I'm not trading because the trading pair isn't available on [Blackbull Markets](https://blackbullmarkets.com/en/) i.e. **USDNOK** & **USDSEK**.

       - I didn't realize this until after paying for a server in New Jersey which is close to where the broker's server is.
       - So next month I will switch to [fpmarkets](https://www.fpmarkets.com/) which does have those pairs available for trading.
 Their server is in LD4 though which isn't where my current server is.
-Will have to get a new server in London and change my [haawks](https://www.haawks.com/) subsciption IP address.
+          - I'll have to get a new server in London and change my [haawks](https://www.haawks.com/) subsciption IP address.

 ### Out of those, **3** will actually be traded: